danforthcenter/bioinformatics/docs/htcondor_getting_started.md

 - The documentation for HTCondor is extensive.
 Many answers to general questions can be easily found by including `HTCondor` to your search.
-- The Danforth Center Bioinformatics Core has a Slack Channel <https://danforthcenter.slack.com/>
+- The Danforth Center Bioinformatics Core has a Slack channel on <https://danforthcenter.slack.com/>
 	- A (free) account is required to join
 	- This is an excellent, in-house resource for asking questions from other scientists doing bioinformatics.